menu

 Demographics

-In terms of college education, Roaring Spring is nearly on par with the US average for all cities of 21.84%: 18.28% of adults 25 and older in Roaring Spring have a bachelor's degree or advanced degree.
+The education level of Roaring Spring citizens is a little higher than the average for US cities and towns: 21.08% of adults in Roaring Spring have at least a bachelor's degree.

 The most common language spoken in Roaring Spring is English.
 Other important languages spoken here include Italian and Polish.